Noise Impact Assessment and Mitigation Details

 - any application for nightclub or equivalent use.

-Required for applications for developments that raise issues of disturbance by noise to the occupants of nearby existing buildings, and for developments that are considered to be noise sensitive and which are close to existing sources of noise should be supported by a noise assessment prepared by a suitably qualified acoustician.
+Developments that are considered to be noise sensitive which are close to existing sources of noise, should be supported by a noise assessment prepared by a suitably qualified acoustician.